East Java: Sports

 East Java has several professional basketball clubs, mainly in Surabaya.
 The famous basketball clubs namely CLS Knights Indonesia and Pacific Cesar Surabaya.
 East Java is also the venue for several bicycle racing events namely Tour de East Java and Tour de Ijen.

+Other sports such as volleyball in East Java also have superior clubs, namely Surabaya Samator and Gresik Petrokimia Pupuk Indonesia.
+Apart from that, in the futsal sport there are two well-known clubs, namely Bintang Timur Surabaya and Unggul FC Malang.
+In badminton, there is the Surya Naga Surabaya club which also contributes a number of national badminton athletes.